 How to Protect Your Earnest Money Deposit

-- Never give an earnest money deposit to the seller.
-It doesn't matter if the seller is the Pope; don't do it.
+- Never give an earnest money deposit directly to the seller.

-- Verify that the third party will deposit the funds into a separately maintained trust account.
+- Verify that the third party will deposit the funds into a separately maintained escrow account.

 - Obtain a receipt.

-- It is generally unadvisable to authorize a release of your earnest money (or a pass-through) until your transaction closes.
+- In general, don't authorize a release of your earnest money until your transaction closes.

-How Can You Lose an Earnest Money Deposit?
+How You Can Lose Your Earnest Money Deposit

 Typically, buyers can lose their earnest money deposit if they don't follow the terms of the purchase contract.
 For example, the contract may specify when inspections need to be completed and when a buyer can back out of a contract.
 If a buyer waits to get an inspection and then backs out of the contract after the deadline, they may lose the earnest money deposit.

 However, laws vary from state to state, so be sure to read your contract.
 In California, for example, standard California Association of Realtors (CAR) purchase contracts allow for the return of the earnest money deposit to the buyer within a specified time period, should they elect to cancel the transaction.